1933 – 2023

 Expanded into Orange County, opening a retail location in Santa Ana2020

-Since that time, we’ve become one of the largest credit unions in California, serving more than 170,000 school employees, community members, and businesses with assets of over $4.5 billion and 24 locations from Santa Clarita to San Diego.
+Since that time, we’ve become one of the largest credit unions in California, serving nearly 200,000 school employees, community members, and businesses with assets of over $4.5 billion and 24 locations from Santa Clarita to San Diego.

 While much has changed over the past 90 years, Ms. Parson’s legacy remains firmly in place, guiding our commitment to support the dreams of our members.